Gordon999/Pi-MP3_Player/README.md

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD.
 (Using a PC display may not put all the displayed items in the correct places, I don't know why)

+Tested on Pi 2 v1.1 and Pi 4, using Buster.

 ## LCD Screenshot

 ![screenshot](pi_lcd.jpg)